 Benelli M4 922r

 922(r) is a federal law that involves foreign-made rifles and shotguns.
-It only applies when you're increasing magazine capacity to over 5 rounds and/or adding a stock that collapses (or if you have a "collapsible stock", installing a recoil tube that has multiple positions).
+It only applies when you're increasing magazine capacity to over 5 rounds and/or adding a stock that collapses (or if you have a "fixed collapsible stock", installing a recoil tube that has multiple positions).

 Since Benelli makes their shotguns in Italy, they are required to follow 922r compliance if they want to sell their shotguns to American civilians lawfully.
 To stay compliant, they import their Benelli M4s with magazine capacities of 5 rounds and come with either a fixed-length stock or a collapsible stock with a non-collapsible recoil tube.